zephir-lang/zephir/CONTRIBUTING.md

    local changes against the `master` branch.
 Resolve any conflicts that arise.

-2. Run the full Zephir test suite with the `./unit-tests/run_tests` command.
+2. Run the full Zephir test suite with the `php ./unit-tests/run_tests.php` command.
 You're not off the hook even if you just stick to documentation; code examples in the docs are tested as well!